Incident to Billing Rules & Guidelines

 Does the dietitian (or NPP) need to also be credentialed with Medicare?

 According to CMS guidelines, the physician may bill under the “incident to” provision for services provided by employees whose services cannot be paid for directly under the Medicare program (ie. the dietitian is not credentialed with Medicare).
 Employees of the physician may provide services incident to the physician’s service, but the physician alone is permitted to bill Medicare.
 Services provided by employees as “incident to” are covered when they meet all the requirements for incident to and are medically necessary for the individual needs of the patient.
+If all of this is still confusing, look to Healthie’s free starter plan to help streamline billing processes.

 Who can bill for incident to services?